 Gray Plant Mooty is the oldest continuing law practice in Minneapolis—and one of the most influential.
-Founded in 1866 by Charles Woods as a one-man firm specializing in local real estate, the practice has grown to more than 180 attorneys with clients worldwide.
+Founded in 1866 by Charles Woods as a one-man firm specializing in local real estate, the practice has grown to nearly 180 attorneys with clients worldwide.
 Gray Plant Mooty has served the Twin Cities for more than a century, building an award-winning reputation for legal expertise and a solid commitment to community involvement.
 In 2016, the firm celebrates 150 years of service to its clients and communities; for more information about Gray Plant Mooty's 150th anniversary, click here.

 The original practice first expanded in the early 1880s with the additions of William J. Hahn, a former Minnesota state attorney general and Joseph R. Kingman.
 While the firm was originally known as “Woods & Hahn,” when Kingman died 67 years later in 1945, it was widely known as “the Kingman Firm.”
 By the mid-1950s, the practice of law was becoming increasingly focused.
 Already heavily involved in probate, estate planning, and real estate, the firm expanded into the areas of corporate law, finance, and tax and litigation.
 Physically, the practice moved to the Roanoke Building in downtown Minneapolis and key new faces were now on the scene: Franklin Gray, Frank Plant, John and Melvin Mooty, and Russell Bennett.